DuckySoLucky/hypixel-discord-chat-bridge/README.md

 - `!slayer [player] [type]` - Slayer of specified user.
 - `!weight [player]` - Skyblock Stats of specified user.

+# Frag Bot

+The bot also includes an integrated frag bot that can be used for Hypixel Skyblock dungeons.

 ### To-Do List

 - [ ] Event Notifier